Tracy Chapman's 'Fast Car' climbs the iTunes charts after her Grammy performance

 At the end of their performance, Chapman and Combs turned to each other and bowed as they received a standing ovation.

-In a video shown on the show that preceded the performance, Combs spoke about what Chapman and her song has meant to him since childhood.
+In a video shown on the show that preceded the performance, Combs spoke about what Chapman and her song have meant to him since childhood.

 "That song, 'Fast Car', it was my favorite song before I even knew what a favorite song was," Combs said.
 "It can be felt and related to by all kinds of people around the world.